-Making an HTTPSThe Secure Sockets Layer (SSL) is a commonly-used protocol for managing the security of a message transmission on the Internet, and offers a greater level of protection than standard HTTP transmission.
+The Secure Sockets Layer (SSL) is a commonly-used protocol for managing the security of a message transmission on the Internet, and offers a greater level of protection than standard HTTP transmission.

 Liberator can run as an HTTPS web server like most common web servers.
-Web pages, Java applets and other standard HTTP traffic can be sent over HTTPS.
+Web pages, JavaTM applets and other standard HTTP traffic can be sent over HTTPS.
 If an RTTP Applet is downloaded over HTTPS then all RTTP data will be over an HTTPS connection too.